 - Industrial designer with an MA in fine arts.
 I really enjoy working with paper and discovering its posibilites.
 I work commercially for different industries such as editorial, fashion and design.

-- Open to job offers freelance or contract
+- Open to job opportunities, freelance or contract

 2013 - 2015